ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/reports.rst

 Report configuration file
 =========================

-The report configuration file allows to create a new report based on JSON file or dictionary of properties.
+The report configuration file allows to create a report based on a JSON file or a dictionary of properties.

-This file can be created using the following command:
+This code shows how to create the JSON file:

 .. code:: python